RisingStack/react-easy-state/README.md

 ## Introduction

-Easy State is a transparent reactive state management library with two functions and two accompanying rules.
+React Easy State is a practical state management library with two functions and two accompanying rules.

 1. Always wrap your components with `view()`.
 2. Always wrap your state store objects with `store()`.